The Squid Stir-fried at the Double Greeting Edmonton used semi-dried Squid rather than fresh. It was very good and worth a 4 out of 5 Rating.

 I tried a number of dishes at Double Greeting Wonton House in Edmonton.
 Some were very good, and a few less so.
-The Squid Stir-fried here as a Side Dish was very nicely prepared with Chives in a light sauce.
-It used Semi-Dried Squid rather than fresh, and the result was both tender and tasty.
+The Squid Stir-fried here as an appetizer or Dim Sum sized portion was very nicely prepared with Chives in a light sauce.
+The use of Semi-Dried Squid rather than fresh, yielded a result was both tender and tasty.

 This dish appeared on the menu as ‘Dried Squid with Chives’ and was offered as a Side Dish for $7.95.
 As noted, the Squid itself was actually Semi-Dried, Half-Dried, and not the more common fully dried variety.
 This type also requires soaking to reconstitute it but the results generally are closer to the texture of fresh squid than when fully dried is used.